seanwalbran/rspec_around_all/README.md

 end
 ```

-You may want to check out my [blog post](http://myronmars.to/n/dev-blog/2012/03/building-an-around-hook-using-fibers) about this.
+See also the original [blog post](http://myronmars.to/n/dev-blog/2012/03/building-an-around-hook-using-fibers) about this.

+## Contributing

+* Fork the project
+* Add tests
+* Fix the issue / add the feature
+* Submit pull request on github

 ## Copyright